makalaaneesh/machine-coding/ride-sharing/README.md

 12. Fetch history of all rides taken by a rider.
 13. End the Trip

-Expectation from this round

-1. Demonstrable code is first expectation.
-To do this, you can choose any interface you are comfortable with - CLI, WebApp, MobileApp, APIs or even simply run the code via Tests or a main method.
-2. Code should be extensible.
-3. Clean professional level code.
-4. Functional Completeness including good modelling.
-5. User Identification but not authentication.
-6. Backend Database is optional.
-However modelling should be complete.

 TO INSTALL AND RUN APP

 1. npm install